KViolinov/Samantha/README.md

 - Dependencies listed in `requirements.txt` (e.g., NLTK, TensorFlow, etc.)
 - A passion for AI and human connection

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Inspiration

+Samantha - OS1 is inspired by the visionary AI in Her, created by Spike Jonze.
+The project explores the boundaries of technology and emotion, asking: Can code feel?
+Can it connect?
+Join us in finding out.

+# Contact

+For questions, ideas, or just to chat like Samantha would, reach out via GitHub Issues or email at your.email@example.com.

 ### Installation

 ```bash